BigHossPawnShop/PyGame-Thughunt/README.md

 # Thughunt
-# Press ESC to exit
+# Press ESC to exit, WASD to move, P to pause/unpause